 Ten Commandments - Part 1

-The Ten commandments, as we all know, are the ten primary commandments given to Moses when he was on Mount Sinai.
-These Ten Commandments then became the basis of all of the moral law of the Hebrew people, totaling 613 commandments.
-The first ten commandments are what's called Divine Law, the remaining 603 became the Moral Law of the Hebrew people that included liturgical, sacrificial, and criminal laws.
-The Ten Commandments however, can be broken into two categories.
-The two categories are based upon whom the commandment is directed toward.
-The first three commandments are directed toward God only, the other seven are directed to other people, but are still an offense against God when they are broken.
+The Ten Commandments, as we all know, are the ten primary commandments given to Moses when he was on Mount Sinai.
+These Ten Commandments then became the basis of all moral law for the Hebrew people, which eventually totaled 613 commandments.
+The first ten commandments constitute what is called Divine Law; the remaining 603 became the Moral Law of the Hebrew people, including liturgical, sacrificial, and criminal laws.
+The Ten Commandments, however, can be divided into two categories based upon to whom the commandment is directed.
+The first three commandments are directed toward God alone; the other seven are directed toward other people, but are still an offense against God when they are broken.

 The Ten Commandments - Part 1